-You may read or watch TV in moderation.
+You may watch TV in moderation.
 You may find your vision blurry at first.
-You may have a bath or a shower.
+You may have a bath.
 Avoid getting soapy water in your eye.
 Do not wash your hair for 1 week.

 Talk to your surgeon about bending and lifting.
-Most surgeons do not want you to bend or lift for 2 to 6 weeks after surgery.
+Most surgeons do not want you to lift for 1 week after surgery.
 Follow your surgeon's instructions.
 Generally, after 1 week, you may do light housework.
-Do not lift anything over 15 pounds or 7 kilograms.
+Do not lift anything over 10 pounds or 4.5 kilograms the first day.

 Avoid bending as much as you can.

+After 4 weeks, most people can go back to their regular activities.
+You can talk to your surgeon about any activities you are concerned about.